com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 <img src="/img/map_maquette.png" alt="maquette" width="1200"/>
 The projection we used was the Winkel tripel.
 We didn't choose the polar azimuthal equidistant projection, even if it would have reduced the teleportation at the border.
 We thought that users would not have been familiar with it, and would have been too confused to precisely understand the many movements happening at the same time.

 We used `d3` as the main visualization tool, and the `d3-geo` package to deal with geographical interpolation and projection.
 To ease the development, we used an `òbservablehq` notebook.
-Moreover, the lectures on maps, colors perception, interaction, "designing viz" and "do and don't in viz" were all useful to design this visualization.
+Moreover, the lectures on maps, color perception, interaction, "designing viz" and "do and don't in viz" were all useful to design this visualization.

 #### Tab 3: Bar chart race

-* Two bar charts one represeting the country ranking per year (accumulated number of match wins) and another for the players ranking with respect to their accumulated ATP points per year.
+* Two bar charts one representing the country ranking per year (accumulated number of match wins) and another for the players ranking with respect to their accumulated ATP points per year.

 * Minimal Viable Product :
     * Simple bar chart race with the year advancing in the bottom right corner
-    * Different colors for the different entities (countries / players)
+    * Different colors for the different entities (countries/players)

 * Further developments:
     * Add a timeline for the years so we can select the year of interest.